Arab citizens of Israel: 2000–present

 During the 2021 Israel–Palestine crisis widespread protests and riots intensified across Israel, particularly in cities with large Arab populations.
 In Lod, rocks were thrown at Jewish apartments and some Jewish residents were evacuated from their homes by the police.
 Synagogues and a Muslim cemetery were vandalized.
 Communal violence including "riots, stabbings, arson, attempted home invasions and shootings" was reported from Beersheba, Rahat, Ramla, Lod, Nasiriyah, Tiberias, Jerusalem, Haifa and Acre.

+The Arab community in Israel has seen a significant increase in violence and organized crime, including a rise in gang-related murders in recent years.
+A report by the Abraham Initiative highlighted that 244 Arab community members were killed in Israel in 2023, more than double the previous year's count.
+The report attributed this surge in homicides directly to National Security Minister Itamar Ben Gvir, who campaigned on a platform promising to improve personal security and oversees law enforcement.
+Prominent organized crime families among Israeli Arabs include Al-Hariri, Bakri, Jarushis, and the Druze Abu Latifs.

+Since the outbreak of the Gaza war, Israel has carried out mass arrests and detentions of Palestinian workers and Arab citizens of Israel.
+On 5 November 2023, CNN reported that "dozens" of Palestinian residents and Arab Israelis were arrested in Israel for expressions of solidarity with the civilian population of Gaza, sharing Quran verses, or expressing "any support for the Palestinian people".
+Haaretz described the widespread targeting of Arab Israelis by Israeli security forces.
+Referring to "hundreds" of interrogations, El País reported on 11 November that Israel increasingly treats its Arab minority as a "potential fifth column".
+At the same time, the conflict saw an increased self-identification with Israel among Arab citizens and continued cooperation with their Jewish counterparts in various areas, including healthcare, military service, education and sports.
+According to different polls, a majority of Israeli Arabs condemned the 7 October massacre, but also opposed the mass bombardment of Gaza.
+Multiple Israeli Arabs expressed a general resentment over the war, as other Palestinians regarded them as supporters of Israel, whereas Israeli Jews saw them as potential Hamas supporters.

 Sectarian and religious groupings

-In 2006, the official number of Arab residents in Israel – including East Jerusalem and Golan Heights permanent residents many of whom are not citizens – was 1,413,500 people, about 20% of Israel's population.
-The Arab population in 2019 was estimated at 1,890,000, representing 20.95% of the country's population.
+In 2006, the official number of Arab residents in Israel – including East Jerusalem and Golan Heights permanent residents some of whom are not citizens – was 1,413,500 people, about 20% of Israel's population.
+The Arab population in 2023 was estimated at 2,065,000, representing 21% of the country's population.
 According to the Israel Central Bureau of Statistics (May 2003), Muslims, including Bedouins, make up 82% of the entire Arab population in Israel, along with around 9% Druze, and 9% Christians.
-Projections based on 2010 data, predicted that Arab Israelis will constitute 25% of Israel's population by 2025.
+Projections based on 2010 data, predicted that Arab Israelis would constitute 25% of Israel's population by 2025.

 The national language and mother tongue of Arab citizens, including the Druze, is Arabic and the colloquial spoken language is of the Palestinian Arabic dialect.
 Knowledge and command of Modern Standard Arabic varies.